 Lyrical and Contemporary are both styles of dance derived from combining other dance forms.
 Lyrical dance uses a combination of ballet and jazz techniques to tell the story of the lyrics through movement.
 Contemporary dance uses a combination of ballet, jazz, and modern.
 Because of the modern influence, there are more gravity based movements and floor work.

 Every child should have the opportunity to express themselves through dance.
 This 45-minute program provides a chance for children with special needs to explore movement through basic ballet and jazz concepts.
-The class is tailed to the needs of the students in order for all students to participate and feel successful.
+The class is tailored to the needs of the students in order for all students to participate and feel successful.

 Zumba Fitness is a high energy fitness program with a Latin flare!
 It is designed to give a “feel good” cardiovascular workout while having fun.
 Zumba uses a fusion of Latin and International music with fast and slow rhythms to tone and strengthen the body and mind.
 This program features fitness interval training, resistance training, and easy to follow dance steps.